rdsq/blazesh/README.md

     - `static-cwd` - like `static`, but checks only the current directory
     - `disabled` - completely disable git integration

 - `BLAZESH_ACCENT_COLOR` - set the color of the path in the prompt.
 You can set it to any number 0-7 and 9 representing the ANSI color codes.
 The default is `6` (cyan).
 You can also set it to a sequence of colors, and it will show them as repeating colors.
-Try `4 3` or `4 4 4 3 3 3` fir longer sequences with better readability
+Try `4 3` or `4 4 4 3 3 3` for longer sequences with better readability